javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 </script>
 ```

-If we need the value of `href` or anything else exactly as written in the HTML, we need to use `getAttribute`.
+If we need the value of `href` or any other attribute exactly as written in the HTML, we can use `getAttribute`.

 ## Non-standard attributes, dataset

 When writing HTML, we use a lot of standard attributes.
 But what about non-standard, custom ones?
 First, let's see whether they are useful or not?
 What for?

-Sometimes non-standard attributes are used to pass custom data from HTML to JavaScript, or "mark" elements.
+Sometimes non-standard attributes are used to pass custom data from HTML to JavaScript, or to "mark" HTML-elements for JavaScript.

 Like this: